-On to a more pleasant topic: pecans.
-Sugared Pecans are an easy treat to make.
+They’re such an easy treat to make and always welcome.
 It takes about five minutes to mix up a two pound batch and an hour and a half to bake.
 There.
 You’re done.

 Coat the pecans, then place in a large roasting pan.
 Bake for an hour and half, stirring several times.
-These smell so wonderful baking!
+These smell so heavenly baking!

-These might well be the best Sugared Pecans in the world!
+These are the best Sugared Pecans in the world!
+(Yeah, I’m biased.)

 - 2 pounds shelled pecan halves